someth2say/taijitu/README.md

  _Note: Accepted log levels are OFF, FATAL, ERROR, WARN, INFO, DEBUG, TRACE and ALL, from more silent to more verbose._

 - `setup.precisionThreshold = 0`: When comparing numeric entries, some threshold will be permitted.
-If the difference between two numeric fieldValues is _below_ threshold, no difference will be assumed.
+If the unequal between two numeric fieldValues is _below_ threshold, no unequal will be assumed.

 - `setup.queryOptimization  = true`: If set to true, queries starting by "select * from..." will have the `*` replaced by the list of fields, as provided in `context.test_name.fields`.
 This may sometimes improve performance, and avoid typos when copying the list of fields.